Contact Center Fundamentals

 • Financial analysts and directors

-Important: Professonals with any level of call center work experience should not take this course.
-This is an introductory course.
-If you have worked in a contact center, please see either:
+Important: Professionals with any level of call center work experience should not take this course.
+If you have spent significant time working in a call center, please attend the appropriate core certification course:

 Prerequisites